cloudmesh-community/book/chapters/in/virtualbox.md

 or reuse a version that you have set up years ago.

-As access to cloud resources requires some basic knowledge of linux and security we will restrict access to our cloud services to thopse that have demonstrated responsible use on their own computers.
-Naturally as it is your own computer you must make sure you follwo proper security.
+As access to cloud resources requires some basic knowledge of linux and security we will restrict access to our cloud services to those that have demonstrated responsible use on their own computers.
+Naturally as it is your own computer you must make sure you follow proper security.
-We have seen in the past students carelessly working with virtual machines and introducing security vulnerabilities on our clouds just becasue "it was not their computer."
+We have seen in the past students carelessly working with virtual machines and introducing security vulnerabilities on our clouds just because "it was not their computer."
 Hence, we will allow using of cloud resources only if you have demonstrated that you responsibly use a linux virtual machine on your own computer.
 Only after you have successfully used ubuntu in a virtual machine you will be allowed to use virtual